diogoalexandrefranco/cl-strings/README.md

 # cl-strings
-cl-strings is a small, portable, dependency-free set of utilities for manipulating strings in Common Lisp.
+cl-strings is a small, portable, dependency-free set of utilities to ease string manipulation in Common Lisp.
 It has 100% test coverage and works at least on sbcl, ccl, abcl, ecl and clisp.

 * [How do i use it?](#how-do-i-use-it)